Earth Science and Engineering MS Program

 MS Thesis

-Students planning to pursue the Thesis Option must complete a minimum of 12 credits of Thesis Research (ErSE 297).
-Students are expected to work weekly a minimum of 3 hours/week per each research credit they are registered for.
+Students planning to pursue the Thesis option must complete a minimum of 12 credits of Thesis Research (ERPE/ErSE 297).
+Students must complete the remaining 3 credits of their degree through one of the options listed below:

 Thesis Application